TeomanDeniz/LIBCMT/README.md

 2. **Don't use `goto`**

-Technically allowed, but may break optimization badly.
+Technically allowed, but may break optimisation badly.

 **Bad Example**:
 ```c